AndrikSeeger/Predicate_Logic_Compiler/README.md

 ### Priority

-The order of priority is structured as follows with decreasing priority from left to right:
+The order of priority is structured as follows with decreasing priority top down:

-**function ≫ predicate ≫ ∀,∃ ≫ ¬ ≫ ∧ ≫ ∨ ≫ → ≫ &hArr;**
+1. function
+2. predicate
+3. ∀,∃
+4. ¬
+5. ∧
+6. ∨
+7. →
+8. &hArr;

 ### Example
 ```